Shared Autonomy via Variable Impedance Control and Virtual Potential Fields for Encoding Human Demonstration: Methods

-Here the radius of the obstacle is denoted as $r\in\mathbb{R}$.
-The guidance velocities make it possible to give a preference for the obstacle avoidance movement by setting a desired avoidance direction The vector $\mathbf{v}_{\rm proj}(t) \in \mathbb{R}^{3}$ consists of $\mathbf{v}_{\rm{ff}}(t)$ and a desired direction vector $\mathbf{v}_{\rm{dir}}$, which are projected onto the plane orthogonal to $\mathbf{n}_{\rm o}(t)$ The dot product of two vectors is denoted as $\left\langle \cdot,\cdot \right\rangle$.
-The desired direction vector $\mathbf{v}_{\rm{dir}}$ is selected manually, e.g. in the direction of the z-axis of the world frame to avoid the obstacle by moving over it.
-The guidance gain $k_g(t)\in \{0,1\}$ activates the guidance velocity if the angle between the normal vector to the obstacle bounding sphere and the feed-forward velocity is bigger than $\ang{90}$ If the angle between the vectors is less than $\ang{90}$, the system effectively navigates past obstacles and onto the desired path by combining feed-forward, feedback, and obstacle-repulsion velocities.
-This is facilitated by the positive feedback mechanism described by (\ref{obsavoid}).

 Further, velocity modulation is crucial for harmonizing manipulator behavior with varying levels of human autonomy, thereby facilitating a smooth transition of authority and ensuring that the generated reference trajectory remains within bounds.
-To address this, we modulate the motion generator and consider system dynamics as

-here \(\alpha_{\rm h}(t) \in [0,1]\) is the human authority value, where \(\alpha_{\rm h} = 1\) signifies the human operator having a leadership role in the collaborative task, see section \ref{sec:aa}.
+To address this, we modulate the motion generator and consider system dynamics as here \(\alpha_{\rm h}(t) \in [0,1]\) is the human authority value, where \(\alpha_{\rm h} = 1\) signifies the human operator having a leadership role in the collaborative task, see section \ref{sec:aa}.
 Velocities are scaled using a quadratic reduction factor of authority value instead of a linear one to ensure faster decay of reference velocity.
 The norm of the velocity is limited to a manually selected value $v_{\rm th} \in \mathbb{R}^{+}$ by (\ref{eq:final_vel}) and (\ref{sigma}) guarantee that the generated reference velocities are bounded, thereby enhancing system safety.
 The combination of feedback, feedforward, and obstacle avoidance velocities creates the virtual potential field in order to effectuate the desired motion with attraction to a reference trajectory, following the reference trajectory with its velocity profile while also avoiding detected obstacles.

 Further outputs from the dynamical system in (\ref{eq:mg}) are the reference angular velocities and wrenches.
 The reference angular velocities are determined as $\dot{\boldsymbol{\theta}}_{\rm ref}(t) = (1-\alpha_{\rm h}(t))^2 \dot{\boldsymbol{\theta}}_{\rm d}^{\rm i_{\text{min}}}(t)$.
 We define the desired wrench \(\mathbf{w}_{\rm ref}(t) \in \mathbb{R}^{6}\) as where \(\beta(t) \in \{0,1\}\) is given by Here, \(\beta(t)\) ensures that the robot generates force only when the position errors are below the threshold \(w_{\text{th}} \in \mathbb{R}^{+}\) and the robot has autonomy, i.e. $\alpha_{\rm h}$ is low; otherwise, it remains zero.
 The focus now transitions to the computation of authority allocation.